 Workshop Butler.
 Other WSB users with the access can collaborate on a form and help manage results.

 JotForm.
 With full availability of all features on any plan, you don’t have to compromise on how many questions to ask or what options to choose.
 The limitations are not that strict allowing you to keep several different forms.
-Add to this plenty of room for customization and analysis, and an easy way for collaboration — and you will get really powerful and affordable software for collecting evaluations, be it post-event feedback or anything else.
+Add to this plenty of room for customization and analysis, and an easy way for collaboration — and you will get really powerful and affordable software for collecting evaluations, be it training evaluation or anything else.

 Workshop Butler is aimed specifically at event management.
 Evaluation process here is handled in connection with the other stages of the event lifecycle which means that all event-related data is safely stored in one place.
-The builder itself has been created with one purpose — collecting attendees’ feedback.
+The builder itself has been created with one purpose — collecting training participants’ feedback.
 It contains only relevant question types and settings, and has a convenient template system which can save a lot of your time.